danielsaidi/SwiftKit/README.md

 ## Demo App

-This project contains a demo app that demonstrates most things from the library.
-To run the demo app, just open and run the `SwiftKit.xcodeproj` project.
+This project contains a universal demo app that demonstrates most things from the library.

+To run the demo app, just open and run the `Demo.xcodeproj` project in the `Demo` folder.
+Make sure to pick the right target.

+`IMPORTANT` The demo is universal and contains one app for iOS and one for macOS.
+For now, the macOS has navigation and design issues.

 ## Installation